xieyuheng/x-server/README.md

 }
 ```

-- When using `x-server serve-many`,
+- When using `x-server serve:subdomain`,
   the `server.hostname` option is required.

 - And each website in `/websites` might have